 - Interns will be involved in Bible study, small groups, worship, sharing and fellowship, all while living and working at Island Lake and Miracle Ranch.

 - The interns’ responsibilities and expectations will build through the school year and culminate in the summer with leadership opportunities among the summer staff.

 - Interns will be challenged to look beyond themselves and serve each other, guest groups and the mission of CRISTA Camps.

 - We ask each intern to serve by giving their time, energy and resources for the duration of the internship.
 The full-time camp staff also desire to give back by generously giving time, energy, grace, resources and opportunities to each intern.

-When does the internship program start?
+When does the internship program start and end?

 What does a normal day/week look like for an intern?

 Interns work at Island Lake and Miracle Ranch and live in gender-specific housing (primarily based out of Miracle Ranch).
 During the school year, interns spend one day each week focused on spiritual growth by participating in Bible studies, one-on-ones, and personal time with the Lord.
 In addition, five days each week working in their camp department and one day off without camp or internship responsibilities (local church involvement is strongly encouraged and accommodated where possible).

 - Possess a valid state issued driver’s licence